Skip to content

 When to choose Elementor

-Choose Elementor when your primary concern is security and accessibility.
+Choose Elementor when your primary concern is security and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose WordPress